MK99MA/SoMoE-19/README.md

 Click the links and select the correct download for your server (Linux or Windows).
 Save the zip files in the same location, for example on your desktop.

 ### 2. Extract the zip files
 Right click on each zip file and select "Extract Here".
-After extracting the 3 zip files you should have 5 folders on your desktop:
+After extracting the 3 zip files you should have 3 folders on your desktop:
  ● addons
+ ● cfg
  ● maps

 ### 3. Copy or upload the folders